donutshirong/Business-Analytics-Capstone/README.md

-# Projects
+# Project 1
 Making use of my time doing side-quests

-Project 1: Business Analysis on GYF Company, posed by UPenn Online in the certification for Business Analytics.
+Business Analysis on GYF Company, posed by UPenn Online in the certification for Business Analytics.